While I take a break from redoing my website, I was thinking.

 Now that I’m in design full-time, I’m thinking about how we interview people again.
 I don’t need another designer to walk me through their entire portfolio.
 If I approve you for an interview, I already think your work is nice.
 I’m bringing you in because I want to hear you talk about how you think and learn about the you that isn’t wrapped up in pixels (and yes, make sure you didn’t fake your portfolio).

 To this day, I think culture fit is important.
 This is not an excuse for a monoculture.
 This is not a desire to hire people to go drinking with.
 This is not about finding someone I want to be stuck on a desert island with for a good time.

 Coworkers who blow stuff up

-For those who missed it, Jamie and Adam don’t like each other.
+For those who missed it, the stars of the now-ended Mythbusters, Jamie and Adam, don’t like each other.
 They aren’t friends, they don’t go out to dinner, and they don’t miss each other.
 They did, however, make very good television.
 Why?

 - Complementary skills

 - A shared goal

 I knocked the ‘desert island’ metaphor above, but if you twist it you’ll see a reasonable approach.
 Being stuck on a desert island isn’t going to be fun.
 I want shade, fresh water and food – I want to get off the island alive.
 What’s your toolkit like?
 What do you prioritize?
 How do you tackle adversity?